Nominations for Spotlighting Our Success 2025

 Tanya always goes above and beyond to make every experience a great one.
 She serves her customers with a great attitude and always has a smile on her face.
 She makes every interaction a personal one and always puts her customers first.

-Matthew Kim, Web Developer, Marketing & Public Relations
+Matthew Kim, Web Developer, Marketing, Creative Services & Public Affairs

 Marie Maghuyop, Student Engagement Specialist, Office of Student Life